Totybeca/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This is a readme file for today's project.
-The following was discussed:
+This is a read me file for today's task
 What is a dynamic library, how does it work, how to create one, and how to use it What is the environment variable $LD_LIBRARY_PATH and how to use it What are the differences between static and shared libraries